Deputy who slammed middle school student to floor is charged with assault

 Vance County sheriff's deputy Warren Durham faces charges of misdemeanor assault on a child under 12, misdemeanor child abuse and willful failure to discharge duties related to his employment with the sheriff's office, the county's prosecutor said Tuesday.

-Durham also lost his job after footage surfaced of him picking an 11-year-old child up into the air and throwing the student face-first onto the floor at Vance County Middle School, about 45 miles north of downtown Raleigh.
+Durham also lost his job after footage surfaced of him picking the 11-year-old up into the air and throwing the student face-first onto the floor at Vance County Middle School, about 45 miles north of downtown Raleigh.

 The deputy then picked the child up again and slammed him on the ground a second time before he roughly yanked the boy to his feet, video obtained by NBC affiliate WRAL showed.

-The incident happened on Thursday, and the school reported it to the school district that day.
+The incident happened Thursday, and the school reported it to the school district that day.

 Mike Waters, district attorney for Vance County, said Tuesday that a warrant has been issued for Durham's arrest.